 More fees to fly

 With revenue plummeting, Dollar Flight Club expects that the airline industry as a whole will, “ramp up additional fees to get back to profitability.”
 That means higher fees for checked bags, as American Airlines recently implemented, higher fees to pick your own seat ahead of time, higher fees for premium seats in economy and elsewhere, and more.
 The site’s study shows, for example, airlines made a whopping $3.4 billion in 2011 by charging for checked baggage, while just four years earlier baggage fees netted airlines just $464 million in 2007.
-Now might be the time to find that airline credit card offering free checked luggage to avoid these fees.

 A new fear of flying

 After this coronavirus pandemic, getting sick while flying may overtake heavy turbulence and a plane crash as the primary fear travelers have while onboard.
 While believing cabin air is laden with bacteria and viruses is one of the airplane myths you should stop believing, the air is dry, which can allow for germs to spread.
 As far as the likelihood of catching COVID-19 on a flight, “you’re at medium risk of infection if you’re seated in the immediate radius of a sick person—up to two seats in every direction (about six feet),” Popular Science reports.
 “Anywhere beyond that is considered low to very low risk.”
 Read these facts about flying to help you stay calm in the air.

 Most travelers were able to cancel flights penalty-free during this round of coronavirus but the future of air travel likely means a surge in passengers saying “yes” to travel insurance to further safeguard against a COVID-19 second wave or another, completely new pandemic.
 Experts believe pandemics will be covered under travel insurance but still read the fine print before purchasing, according to The Points Guy.
 Here’s when travel insurance is—and isn’t—worth the price.